 The program of the event is available here:

-I look forward to the forthcoming event in Milan in this Seminar Series and contributing to the IP community.
+I look forward to contributing to the IP community at our forthcoming event in Milan in this Seminar Series.

 For more on the topic and call for papers see https://newiplawyers.wordpress.com/2016/11/25/2017-new-ip-lawyers-workshop-series/